 Render Assistance to the Injured (if Needed)

 You are also legally required to render aid to anyone injured at the accident scene.
 Check yourself, your passengers, and others for injuries.
-If necessary, call for emergency medical attention.
+Call for emergency medical attention if necessary.

 If an ambulance is called to the scene of your accident, let them examine you for any injuries.
-If you know you have serious or life-threatening injuries, call (or have someone else call) 911 to get treatment as soon as possible.
+For serious or life-threatening injuries, call (or have someone else call) 911 to get treatment as soon as possible.

 Call the Police